Direct Detection of Ultralight Dark Matter via Charged Lepton Flavor Violation: Supplemental Material

 Expanding the $U(\phi)$ exponentiation in terms of the $\phi_a$ fields, $U=\exp(i \phi^a T^a)$, gives dimension-6 interaction operators with a typical form \beq _{\rm int}\supset \Big(\frac{\phi_1}{f} \frac{i\partial_\mu \phi_2}{2 f} - \frac{\phi_2}{f} \frac{i\partial_\mu \phi_1}{2 f}\Big)\bar \ell_i \gamma^\mu (C^{V}_{\ell_i \ell_j} + C^{A}_{\ell_i \ell_j} \gamma_5 ) \ell_j +{\rm h.c.}, \eeq where $f$ is the scale of spontaneous symmetry breaking, while $\phi_1$ and $\phi_2$ are two different npNGBs, possibly related through complex conjugation so that $\phi_1=\phi_2^\dagger$, depending on the detailed structure of the $G/H$ coset and on the form of spurion $Q$.
 Note that the above interaction term is invariant under the nonlinearly realized shift symmetry $\phi^a T^a \to \phi^a T^a-\alpha^a T^a -\frac{1}{2}[\alpha^a T^a, i\phi^a T^a]+\cdots$, with $\alpha^a$ constants (this is most easily seen in the exponentiated form, keeping all terms in $\phi^a$).

-It is illuminating to compare the phenomenology of the FCNC $\ell_i\to \ell_j \phi$ decays for the two cases, when $\phi$ a non-Abelian pNGB, and when $\phi$ is an Abelian pNGB.
-For non-Abelian pNGBs the $\ell_i\to \ell_j \phi$ decays are induced by interaction in Eq.~\eqref{eq:Lint:main}, while for Abelian pNGBs the interaction involves only a single $\phi$ field, \beq \supset C_{\ell_i \ell_j} \brac{\partial_\mu \phi}{f} \overline \ell_i \gamma^\mu \gamma_5 \ell_j. \eeq There are several important differences between the two cases.
+It is illuminating to compare the phenomenology of the FCNC $\ell_i\to \ell_j \phi$ decays for the two cases, when $\phi$ is a non-Abelian pNGB with interaction of the form \cref{eq:Lint:nonabel}, and when $\phi$ is an Abelian pNGB with an interaction that involves only a single $\phi$ field, \beq \supset C_{\ell_i \ell_j} \brac{\partial_\mu \phi}{f} \overline \ell_i \gamma^\mu \gamma_5 \ell_j. \eeq There are several important differences between the two cases.
 First of all, since the interaction in Eq.~\eqref{eq:Lint:pNGB} is linear in $\phi$, the $\ell_i\to \ell_j \phi$ decay rates for Abelian pNGB case are time independent, and also do not depend on the local DM number density.
-In contrast, for npNGBs the two-body $\ell_i\to \ell_j \phi$ decays arise only, if there is a background density of light $\phi$ particles.
+In contrast, for npNGBs in \cref{eq:Lint:nonabel} the two-body $\ell_i\to \ell_j \phi$ decays arise only, if there is a background density of light $\phi$ particles.
 This background density then leads to time-dependent $\ell_i\to \ell_j \phi$ rates.
 The observation of such time-dependent $\ell_i\to \ell_j \phi$ decays would be a smoking-gun signal of light npNGB dark matter.
 For Abelian pNGB the observation of $\ell_i\to \ell_j \phi$ signal instead does not immediately imply that $\phi$ is DM, and one would need to confirm that $\phi$ is indeed the DM using other observations (for instance by searching for time-dependent interactions via its couplings to electrons).

 The npNGBs have already been discussed in the literature as the possible dark matter candidates, though, in a very different mass regime that we are interested in.
 An example is the strongly interacting massive particle (SIMP) dark matter candidate \cite{Hochberg:2014kqa,Hochberg:2015vrg,Choi:2017zww,Hochberg:2018rjs,Hochberg:2018vdo}.
 While in the SIMP case the interesting mass regime is around GeV, we are interested in much lighter npNGB dark matter candidates, with masses well below eV.
 For other examples of heavier npNGB dark matter, see, e.g., Refs. \cite{Krnjaic:2014xza,Balkin:2018tma,Balkin:2017yns,Marzocca:2014msa,Frigerio:2012uc}, and for strongly-interacting dark sectors with dark pions as npNGBs, see, e.g., Refs. \cite{Berlin:2018tvf,Bernreuther:2019pfb,Kribs:2018ilo,Renner:2018fhh}.
 The dark sector currents of the form $\phi\partial_\mu \phi$ coupling to SM fermion currents through light dark vectors were also considered in \cite{Eguren:2024oov}.